 - Yes to being set up on a blind date

 Put yourself out there and be curious and open.
-Be cautious about giving your heart away to a stranger.
+Be cautious about futurizing and investing your heart to a stranger.
 Date often but take things slowly and invest time to discover who he really is.
-Make him earn the benefit of the doubt you so lovingly want to give him.

-And remember that a guy you meet online and have coffee with may be the person to introduce you to your ideal mate.
-Every new person you meet knows people you haven’t meet yet.
-Plus, you cannot spot a soulmate in an in online profile, so stop evaluating whether or not he is your guy based on his pictures or what he wrote.
+You cannot spot a soulmate in an online profile, so stop evaluating whether he is your guy based on his pictures or what he wrote.
 Nothing is real until you meet face-to-face in person.
-Even video-chat will not enlighten you to know in advance if this guy is your “Mr. Right.”
-Emotional connection is established when you’re in the physical presence of the other person.
+Even video chat will not enlighten you to know in advance if this guy is your “Mr. Right.”
+An emotional connection is established when you’re in the physical presence of the other person.

 By taking your time through the dating process, you will eliminate the burnout from having short-term relationships that don’t last and going back to the dating pool discouraged and frustrated time and again.